pedro-javierf/NTRGhidra/README.md

 4. Restart Ghidra.

 # Source and Build

+NOTE: Current eclipse project extension debugging is not working after the update to Ghidra 9.2 with error: ```OpenJDK 64-Bit Server VM warning: Archived non-system classes are disabled because the java.system.class.loader property is specified (value = "ghidra.GhidraClassLoader").
+To use archived non-system classes, this property must not be set```.
+Builds are working but must be tested manually.
+If you have a solution for this or a way to rebuild the project you are more than welcome to create a pull request!

 Provided is an Eclipse project to debug and build the loader.
 You must have a Ghidra installation as well as the Ghidra Eclipse extension.

 To export a build of the project in Eclipse select File > Export and then choose Ghidra > Ghidra Module Extension.
 You can then use a local Gradle installation or an online build.